bleeckerj/blog-tutorial-demo/src/content/digest/2022/12/sketch_styles_tester.md

 ---
-shortTitle: "Shift Happens: A book about keyboards"
+shortTitle: "Test Styles: A Page To Test Tailwind CSS"
-pubDate: 2022-12-30T17:24:12.319000+00:00
+pubDate: 2024-01-04T17:24:12.319000+00:00
 author: "Julian"
 channel: "📖-books"
 summary: "The rapid and unpredictable pace of technological advancements in our ever-changing world of 'Shift Happens' reminds us that if we don't stay in the loop, we'll be left tangled up like an out-of-date charging cable."
 path: 2022/12/
 filename: "12302022-172412-books"
 url: "https://discord.com/channels/724979694667169862/855616432388702228/1058435350424473743"
-tags: ['reflection', 'self-discovery', 'growth', 'transformation', 'journey', 'introspection', 'change', 'personal development', 'authenticity', 'exploration']
+tags: ['reflection', 'books', 'pizza', 'self-discovery', 'growth', 'transformation', 'journey', 'introspection', 'change', 'personal development', 'authenticity', 'exploration']
 ---

 <div class="bg-gray-300 p-4 rounded-md mb-4">